-BT&SuB are popular places to live and demand for housing across all tenures is strong, as reflected in relatively high property prices and low vacancy rates.
-The parish is based around three established villages in the National Forest and there is a strong sense of community and a shared vision for how housing should be provided in the Plan period.
+Bagworth, Thornton and Stanton-under-Bardon are popular places to live and demand for housing across all tenures is strong, as reflected in relatively high property prices and low vacancy rates.
+The parishes are based around three established villages in the National Forest and there is a strong sense of community and a shared vision for how housing should be provided in the Plan period.